iherman/misc-notes/docs/BasicGitHubContributionIntro.md

 ### If you need a more sophisticated way of editing...

 (This is only for geeks…) It is now possible to start an on-line editing environment for the whole repository.
-If, while you are in the repository, push the dot (.) key, the window changes for an online version of Visual Studio Code, embedded in your browser.
-You can do all kinds of changes on the full repository; you can then create a commit or a pull request for all your changes.
-It is pretty powerful, but it is way too complex to describe in this short note.
-If you feel a need for an adventure, it is worth trying it out!
+If, while you are in the repository, you push the dot (.) key, the window changes for an online version of Visual Studio Code embedded in your browser.
+You can edit the content of the full repository; you can then commit the content and open a pull request for all your changes.
+It is very powerful.

-(Note that it starts up in the branch that is active.
-If you make a commit, it will do it in this branch.
-If you want create a pull request, then starts with another branch, edit it there, and then you can create a PR.)
+(Note that the editor starts up in the branch that is active.
+Although it is possible, in theory, to change branch, or even create a new one, from the editor environment, this does not seem to reliably work (on 2022-02-19).
+If the goal is to create a pull request, better starts with the new branch in github, edit it there, and then you can create a PR.)